 Use the Image Type section to select views shown in the image at the bottom left of the user interface.
+Use the dropdown menu to select which camera head is to be modified.
+The settings for each camera head are independent.
 A red box may be shown in the image that outlines the scan area that the T-DAR uses for tracking.
 The T-DAR system ignores the areas outside the scan regions.
 The Viewing Window allows for modification of the scan regions by clicking and dragging directly in the image.
 The scan zones may also be moved by adjusting the Left, Top, Right, and Bottom fields in the Configuration section.